Pre-K Rock Out Info

 Special Concerns, Medical, Behavioral, and Developmental Issues

 If something is happening in your rocker's mind or body that might effect their experience or their behavior in our class, please be sure to share this information with us.
-Marcus and I each have years of experience working with kids (and adults) with special needs.
+Our staff has vast experience working with kids (and adults) with special needs.
 We will do everything in our power to help accommodate your rocker and give them the best experience possible.

 This is your reminder to not forget.
 If you are dancing with denial or embarrassment, get over it.
 This is about your kid and not your feelings.
 And if you are concerned about stigmatizing your rocker with a label, please do not worry - we have your kid's back.